faisalarip/FlexFlow-new/replit.md

-# FitTracker - Fitness Tracking Application
+# FlexFlow - Fitness and Wellness Application

 ## Overview

-FitTracker is a modern fitness tracking web application built with React and Express.
-It allows users to log workouts, track progress, set goals, and visualize their fitness journey through an intuitive dashboard.
-The application features a comprehensive exercise database, workout logging capabilities, progress visualization, and goal management system.
+FlexFlow is a comprehensive fitness and wellness application built with React and Express.
+It combines workout tracking, trainer marketplace, and AI-powered food scanning into a unified platform.
+Users can log workouts, track progress, set goals, book personal trainers, and monitor nutrition through an intuitive dashboard.

 ## User Preferences